garmartirosy/profile/crm/README.md

 Take note of the user and password of the MariaDB database that will be requested.

-Had to run for brew errors:
+You may need to run these if you have brew errors:

 	brew install --cask temurin

-	# Not sure if these two needed
+	# Not sure if these two cmds needed
 	brew untap homebrew/cask-versions
 	brew untap AdoptOpenJDK/openjdk